wristband-dev/perk-party-demo-app/README.md

 ## Getting Started

-You can start up the Invotastic for Business demo application in a few simple steps.
+You can start up the Perk Party demo application in a few simple steps.

 ### 1) Sign up for an Wristband account.